This blog may contain affiliate links. Read our disclosure policy for more info.

 The trail starts from the National Park Visitor Center just on the outskirts of town and is free to hike.

-If you’re feeling a little more adventures you can continue hiking on this trail another 1 km to the Las Aguilas Viewpoint.
+If you’re feeling a little more adventurous you can continue hiking on this trail for another 1 km (0.6 mi) to the Las Aguilas Viewpoint.
 This trail starts about 10 minutes before the Los Condores Viewpoint and leads to panoramic views of Viedma Lake.

 15. Go horseback riding

 Horseback riding is a fun activity anywhere, but in Patagonia, it’s a must-do at least once!

 Throughout the region and in El Chalten specifically, you can ride horses on many private and public land enjoying the wide-open spaces and stunning views.

 El Chalten is one of the most beautiful places to ride so there’s no better place to enjoy this activity.

 Most of the horse riding is done at Estancias around El Chalten either back towards El Calafate or at an Estancia along Ruta Provincia 41.

 You can book tours directly from El Chalten or instead opt to stay at one of the Estancia’s (read below for my favorite) and book a horse riding trip directly with them.

 16. Stay at Estancia La Estela